abunchofnerds-25/ccollections/README.md

 A third approach generates C source code from a higher-level description using an external tool.
 This is clean at the API level but adds a step to the build process and breaks the direct edit-compile-run cycle.

 This library uses C11's built-in `_Generic` expression instead.
 A `_Generic` expression dispatches to different code branches at compile time based on the type of its argument, with no extra tools and no generated files.
 The macros look like typed containers, behave like typed containers, and produce a compiler error if you use them with the wrong type.
-The cost is a requirement for a C11-capable compiler with GNU extensions -- a reasonable constraint on any modern development machine.
+The cost is a requirement for a C11-capable compiler with GNU extensions; a reasonable constraint on any modern development machine.

 ---